Killface1980/RoadsUnited_Core/RoadsUnited_Core/RoadsUnited_Core/ReadMe.md

 		RoadSmallOnewayBusBothDeco_MainTexLOD
 	This way, there exists an option to change the things you want.
 The LODS are what neccessitated this.
 	What I mean by combining both NExt and Stock roads is that the mod only checks for replacement textures that match a set criteria.
 This way it is easier to sort the texture files out by size.
+//Killface
+The naming schemes are no problem, since most of the names are unique.
+The LOD textures also have their unique name so there is really no need for any new scheme which differs from the vanilla names.
+The textures do get loaded, but never displayed.
+The game uses a giant, self generated map with all loaded textures - which I don't know how it's generated.
+This is the only problem with the lods.

+I still don't see the need of a new naming scheme.
+Everything gets replaced as intended.
+//
 	So,
 	RoadSize
 		RoadTiny = The tiny NExt roads